Pet Dogs in U.S. Households

 you’re bones while injuring your muscles and soft tissues.
 Sadly, many dogs have

-even been known to crush the heads of babies completely, and that’s why infants
+even been known to eradicate the heads of babies, and that’s why infants

 Avulsion means ripping or tearing something away; these injuries occur when the

-dog rips skin or tissue away from your body.
+dog pulls skin or tissue away from your body.
 For instance, if a dog wholly or

 rips your ear off your head, that is an avulsion injury.
 These injuries are